 More tests will be conducted (likely at the Adventure Cove Waterpark) and I’ll write about it in a future entry.

 LifeProof frē for iPhone 5 is not available at Singapore at time of writing, but is scheduled to go on sale at various stores here in early 2013.
-However, if you wish to get the case early, you can order it from the LifeProof APAC online store for USD79.95.Subscribe to dejiki.com or Like our Facebook page for notifications of updates:
+However, if you wish to get the case early, you can order it from the LifeProof APAC online store for USD79.95.Subscribe to dejiki.com or Like my Facebook page for notifications of updates: